tModLoader/tModLoader/MigrationGuide_1.4.5.md

 	* For vanilla NPCs talking about vanilla NPCs, use BestiaryGirlTransformed: `TownNPCMood_BeastiaryGirlTransformed.{AffectionLevel}NPC_{OtherNPCInternalName}`
 * `Item.maxStack` now defaults to `Item.CommonMaxStack` (9999) now instead of 1.
 * `FishingAttempt.junk` now exists.
+* To support mannequins holding held projectiles, `(ModProjectile|GlobalProjectile).DisplayDollSettings(Player doll, TEDisplayDoll.DisplayDollPose pose, ref bool botherDrawing)` has been added.
+	* Many Example Mod held projectiles were updated to showcase the new hook.
+	* As mentioned in the Projectile Draw Changes section, PreDraw/Draw/PostDraw code needs to be updated to use the new `player` parameter instead of using `Main.player[Projectile.owner]`.
+	* `Projectile.drawLayer = ProjectileDrawLayerID.HeldProj` will likely need to be added to `SetDefaults` for the projectile to draw on the correct layer.

 ### Example Mod